wardzacharyj/SimpleCodeGen/README.md

 # Update Targets

-An update target describes a file and criteria for how a populated template will be used to update a file.
-The `name` property of an update target must match exactly with the `update_targets` array specified by a template, otherwise it will be ignored.
+An update target describes an existing file and criteria for how a populated template should be used to update that file.
+The `name` property of an update target must match exactly with a name in a template's `update_targets` dependency array, otherwise it will be ignored.

 ### Update Target Properties
 ```json